 - Site Assets (i.e. files, images, content)

-From there, you won’t have to worry about your site’s safety being compromised as you can be safely assured of the protection installed in dealing with the many cyber attacks that could potentially come about.
+However, that story becomes different when you have a custom-built website, as it takes away the risk by providing only you and your team access to the sensitive code.
+Moreover, you can request your web design team to integrate it with state-of-the-art security measures to safely protect your website from most cybersecurity threats.
+You wouldn’t have to worry about your site’s safety being compromised as you can be safely assured of the protection installed in dealing with the many cyber attacks that could potentially come about.

 We’ll say this again.
 Templates aren’t the devil.
 Their benefits are just better suited for smaller uses that don’t involve complex situations and hands-on expertise.

 A custom-built website allows for much more customization and personalization, while being assured by the web design team in building a quality digital asset that helps accomplish the business’s key objectives in the most optimal and cost-effective manner.